mh0w/multisite_search_tool/README.md

 You will need to be able to `pip install` any missing required packages.

+Open the multisite search tool by running the run.bat file.
+This will install any missing required packages and open the search tool.

 **OPTIONAL** - user configuration: you can choose the Conda environment you want to use near the top of the run.bat file.
 You can also declare your directory path here (where you